preservim/vim-thematic/README.markdown

 ### Q: Using MacVim, the fullscreen background color isn't working as expected.
 How do I change its behavior?

-To have the fullscreen background's color set by thematic, enter the following in OS X Terminal:
+To have the fullscreen background's color set by _thematic_, enter the following in OS X Terminal:

 ```
 $ defaults write org.vim.MacVim MMNativeFullScreen 0
 ```

-Or, if you prefer your fullscreen window to float against a standard
+Or, if you prefer that your fullscreen window float against a standard
 background:

 ```